robey/antsy/README.md

 After redrawing everything, it emits a code to move the cursor to the desired cell, and the two buffers are now identical.
 This logic is all in `canvas_diff.ts`.

+## To-do

+JS/ES cannot currently handle grapheme boundaries of combining marks, or identification of double-wide fixed-width glyphs (like emojis).
+Grapheme boundaries will be part of a [future spec](https://github.com/tc39/proposal-intl-segmenter).
+Heuristics may work for double-wide glyph detection.
+But until JS/ES support improves, this library will only work well with single-codepoint, single-width glyphs.
+If that's a bunch of jargon to you: "Stick with the ISO-8859 character sets or ASCII for now." :)

 ## License

 Apache 2 (open-source) license, included in `LICENSE.txt`.